Tangjiahui26/DataAnalysisWithR/hw03/README.md

 4. From Task2 and task4, we can easily find that sometimes figures are more intuitive than tables and allow us to find some subtle changes.

 5. For task6, I found it was hard to add labels for density figures, maybe I should adjust the position, but I do not know how to do this, So I just print some countries on the figures.

+6. For side-by-side plot and table(`I want do more`), I cannot adjust the size of table through using `.twoC .table {max-width: 10%; float: left}`.So I just divided them into half and half.
+The reuslt can be seen on hw03-Tang-Jiahui.html.

 ## Links
 [Highlight minimum and maximum points in faceted ggplot2 graph in R](https://stackoverflow.com/questions/29375169/highlight-minimum-and-maximum-points-in-faceted-ggplot2-graph-in-r)